metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 ## Functional programming with Ramda

 [Functional programming](https://github.com/MostlyAdequate/mostly-adequate-guide) is not a silver bullet.
-And it's hard to learn when one is coming from object-oriented, imperative programming &mdash; as majority of us do.
+And it's hard to learn when one is coming from object-oriented, imperative programming &mdash; as the majority of us do.

 Understanding its principles and applying its style is often enough in a React environment.
 A short learning assures immediate better code.